Worship at ULu

 Lutheran churches are liturgical.
 That means we use the liturgy of the Church of the ages to confess our faith in unity with each other and with the whole Christian Church on earth.
 Our Order of Service is often taken word for word from the Scripture.
 Some might describe the worship as "traditional" and for some, it may seem foreign, but that's good - it is different than the message of the world.
 The liturgy is the special activity of the baptized people of God.
 You learn by participating - being here every week, hearing His Word and receiving His gifts.

-Communion Statement: The Lord's Supper is administered weekly in accordance with Holy Scripture and the Lutheran Confessions.
+Our Practice of Holy Communion: The Lord's Supper is administered weekly in accordance with Holy Scripture and the Lutheran Confessions.
 It is celebrated in confidence that we receive, along with the bread and wine, our Savior's true body and blood, "through and in which we obtain the forgiveness of sins."
 Besides individually receiving Christ's gifts of forgiveness in this sacrament, all those who commune make a confession of faith as we believe and teach in The Lutheran Church - Missouri Synod.

 We want you to commune with us!
 So if you are not already a member of an LCMS congregation or a church body with which we are in fellowship, please speak with the pastor about how you can share with us in this gift of our Lord.